 Full-Float vs. Semi-Float

 “Float” refers to whether or not the weight of the vehicle is placed on the axle shaft (aka half-shaft) or the axle housing.
 If an axle is a “full-float,” it’s designed for use in a heavy-duty application.
-Because full float axles use a wheel hub that mounts to a spindle, it’s possible to remove the axle shaft without removing the wheels.
-This is a big advantage for off-road use, as a broken axle shaft repair is much simpler with a full-float axle.
-Additionally, the full-float 14 bolt axle uses a 10.5″ ring gear.
+Because full-float axles use a wheel hub that mounts to a spindle, it’s possible to remove the axle shaft without removing the wheels.
+This is a big advantage for off-road use.
+This is because broken axle shaft repair is much simpler with a full-float axle.
+Additionally, the full-float 14-bolt axle uses a 10.5″ ring gear.

-You can spot a full-float rear axle by looking at the wheels; Full float axles have a tell-tale “axle end” that sticks out from the wheel surface.
-This is because the wheel hub on a full-float 14 bolt axle will stick out beyond the wheel mounting surface anywhere from (roughly) 2 to 4 inches.
-The axle bolts to the end of the hub, and on a full-float axle you can see a set of bolts at the axle end in addition to the 8 lugs you see on the wheel.
+You can spot a full-float rear axle by looking at the wheels.
+Full-float axles have a tell-tale “axle end” that sticks out from the wheel surface.
+This is because the wheel hub on a full-float 14-bolt axle will stick out beyond the wheel mounting surface anywhere from about two to four inches.
+The full-float axle bolts to the end of the hub.
+On a full-float axle you can see a set of bolts at the axle end in addition to the 8 lugs you see on the wheel.

-NOTE: Some semi-float axles have 8 lug nuts.
-So, if you have 8 lugs but no visible axle end, you have a 14 bolt semi-float.
+NOTE: Some semi-float axles have 8-lug nuts.
+So, if you have 8 lugs but no visible axle end, you have a 14-bolt semi-float axle.

 Dual Rear Wheel vs. Single Rear Wheel vs. Cab and Chassis

-If you have a full float axle, you’ll want to determine the width of the axle from wheel mounting surface to wheel mounting surface.
-This is important, because it may help you buy the right upgrades (like one of our disc brake conversion kits), but also because it will help you figure out how you’re going to mount your 14 bolt if you’re doing a swap.
+If you have a full-float axle, you’ll want to determine the width of the axle from wheel mounting surface to wheel mounting surface (WMS).
+This is important because it may help you buy the right upgrades (like one of our disc brake conversion kits), but also because it will help you figure out how you’re going to mount your 14-bolt if you’re doing a swap.

 From wheel mounting surface to wheel mounting surface, there are three widths:

-- Single rear wheel has a WMS to WMS distance of 67.5″
+- Single rear wheel (SRW) has a wheel mounting surface to wheel mounting surface distance of 67.5 inches.

-- Dual rear wheel as a WMS to WMS distance of 72″
+- Dual rear wheel (DRW) has a WMS to WMS distance of 72 inches.

-- Cab and Chassis has a WMS to WMS distance of 63.5″
+- Cab and Chassis has a WMS to WMS distance of 63.5 inches.

-Last but not least, if you have a full-float 14 bolt axle you’ll want to figure out what kind of brake drum mount you have.
-The slide-on style of brake drum is found on newer 14 bolts (1988 onward), while the stud-mounted drum can be found on any 14 bolt produced between 1973 and 2000.
+Last but not least, if you have a full-float 14-bolt axle you’ll want to figure out what kind of brake drum mount you have.
+The slide-on style of brake drum is found on newer 14-bolt axles (1988 onward), while the stud-mounted drum can be found on any 14-bolt produced between 1973 and 2000.

 If the wheel mounting surface is the hub, than you have a stud mounted drum.
 This means the drum is “held on” by the heads of the wheel studs.
 Removing a stud-mounted drum requires…persuasion.
 This video is a good reference (skip ahead to about 4:55 to see the stud removal).

-- This 14 bolt disc brake conversion video from BustedKnuckleVideo, which shows a full conversion and has some good 14 bolt info too
+- This 14-bolt disc brake conversion video from BustedKnuckleVideo, which shows a full conversion and has some good 14-bolt information, too

 - This helpful article on FourWheeler.com